LVMoreira/GOLP/README.md

 All simulation data was obtained by running MULTI-fs on an HPC cluster (Deucalion).
 The input files are provided in the repository (fort.12), along with the respective output file (fort.11).
 Different approaches were implemented in order to obtain simulation results that agree with experimental data.

 ### Pulse_Wkb Approach:
 At first, the pulse was simulated using the wkb approximation.
 However, after comparing results with different simulation algorithms, some inconsistencies were detected (very early forming shockwave, extremelly high ionic and electronic temperatures).
+This approach is best for large targets and nanosecond laser pulses.

 **Sample parameter block:**
 ```